tmeshorer/pytrade/docs/kubernetes/api/daemonset.md

 - A DaemonSet ensures that a copy of a Pod is running across a set of nodes in a Kubernetes cluster.
 DaemonSets are used to deploy system daemons such as log collectors and monitoring agents
 - Manages by the deamon set controller.
+- On each pod, set the nodeName.
+- Deamonset use default affinity rule
+- Monitoring agent
+- Log collector
 - If a new node is added to the cluster, then the DaemonSet controller notices that it is missing a Pod and adds the Pod to the new node.
 - Yaml:
 ```yaml